tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 Freifunk is a non-commercial grassroots initiative to support free computer networks in Germany.

-NYCMesh is a non-profit project of the New York chapter of the Internet Society (ISOC-NY).
+NYCMesh is a non-profit project of the Internet Society.

-Having control of a network at the community level lowers the incentive for discriminating against network traffic,
+Having control of a network at the community level lowers the incentive

+for discriminating against network traffic,

 and it makes censorship and surveillance harder to implement.